LiuYuHan31/LiuYuHan31.github.io/_pages/about.md

 * **Societal Challenges of LLMs**: Exploring issues such as Hallucination, Hate Speech, Bias, and the alignment of LLM with societal norms and values.

 # 🔥 News
-- *2026.01*: &nbsp;🎉🎉 One paper is accepted by ICLR 2026 (Rio de Janeiro, Brazil)！Thanks to my good friend Juntian!
+- *2026.01*: &nbsp;🎉🎉 One paper is accepted by ICLR 2026 (Rio de Janeiro, Brazil)！Celebrating this with my good friend Juntian!🥳🥳
 - *2025.11*: &nbsp;🎉🎉 I was awarded a DAAD fellowship！
 - *2025.10*: &nbsp;🎉 Invited to serve as an <span style="color:red">Area Chair</span> for ACL Rolling Review
 - *2025.08*: &nbsp;🎉🎉 Three paper are accepted by EMNLP 2025 (Suzhou, China)!